matheus23/irreactive.com/content/declarative-apis.md

 * No shapes appear unless there is a call to `fill` or `stroke`, even if there are calls to `circle` or `rectangle`.
 * What's the default color if there was no call to `setColor`?
 Let's hope it's not transparent.
-* Shapes are placed at the position of the last `moveTo` call, if there hasn't been a `moveTo` call in between.
+* Shapes are placed at the position of the last `moveTo` call if there hasn't been a `moveTo` call in between.
 * What happens if you draw two shapes at the same position?
 Which one comes out at the top?

 The order and existence of statements plays a huge role in the outcome, but you can delete and re-order statements without getting an error.